DrTimothyAldenDavis/SuiteSparse/README.md

   Karypis.
 This is a slightly modified copy included with SuiteSparse via the open-source license provided by George Karypis.
 SuiteSparse cannot use an unmodified copy of METIS.

-* `CITATION.bib`

-  citations for SuiteSparse packages, in bibtex format.

 * `CMakeLists.txt`